 The school has developed a visual representation of what the schoolwide expectations look like in the various parts of the school building.
-The school climate team will revise the current visual representation to include images that correspond with the Code of Conduct.
+In addition, the P.O.U.N.C.E Code of Conduct has been translated into Spanish and Urdu to make it accessible for all SWA students.
 The current Code of Conduct may be found at [insert link].
 All teachers will reference this language and teach the schoolwide expectations to their students.

 Every classroom will have a P.O.U.N.C.E.
-Code of Conduct poster (with visuals) on display.
+Code of Conduct poster on display.
 The P.O.U.N.C.E.
 Code of Conduct will be recited on the morning announcements (Tiger TV) every morning.
 Bulletin boards will be dedicated to highlighting the P.O.U.N.C.E.
 Code of Conduct throughout the hallways.